 Housing resources: UChicago Grad hosts housing webinars each year and their website also includes tips for searching for a great place to live.

-A word about funding: International applicants are eligible for the same University funding as domestic applicants, and aid decisions are made at the same time as admissions deicisions.
+A word about funding: International applicants are eligible for the same University funding as domestic applicants, and aid decisions are made at the same time as admissions decisions.
 You would be notified around the time that you are admitted to your program if you received a funding offer, and if so, what it entailed.
-Aside from potential funding through your program, we recommend that you explore the Office of International Affairs funding options website.
-Additional funding resources may include the National Endowment for the Humanities, and this extensive list of first-year graduate student scholarships compiled by Fastweb.
+Aside from potential funding through your program, we recommend that you also consider applying for external fellowships.
+Additional funding resources include the National Endowment for the Humanities, this list of scholarships collected by the Center for Humanities and the Public Sphere at University of Florida, and this extensive list of first-year graduate student scholarships collected by Fastweb.

 Need assistance with next steps?
 Feel free to reach out to the Office of the Dean of Students at firstname.lastname@example.org.